 U-Lead East Asia Disability Rights Forum

 U-Lead draws on traditions of participatory and emancipatory research that have informed disability research at the Centre for Disability Studies (CDS) over the past few decades.
-It aims to generate a body of research conducted by people in China, Taiwan and Hong Kong who have lived experience of disability.
-Activities focus on an annual U-Lead Forum, to be held at a university in the region, at which researchers will be able to present and discuss work in progress.
-Researchers – many of whom may have no academic background – will be given both mentoring and financial assistance to conduct small research projects on one of three annual themes:
+Its aim was to generate a body of research conducted by people in China, Taiwan and Hong Kong who have lived experience of disability.
+Activities focused on an annual U-Lead Forum, which was held at a university in the region, at which researchers were able to present and discuss work in progress.
+Researchers – many of whom may have no academic background – were given both mentoring and financial assistance to conduct small research projects on one of three annual themes: